Search

 Bourg Bruche

-The source of the Bruche is at an altitude of 690m at the foot of an oddly shaped mountain: the Climont (966m).
+The Bruche rises at an altitude of 690 metres, at the foot of a mountain with an unexpected shape: the Climont (966 m).

 Timeworn